material-motion/material-motion/specifications/pattern.md

 For example, a plan of "fade in" could reasonably be fulfilled by a built-in animation system.
 The same plan could also be fulfilled by a custom function executed.

-Good systems of fulfillment will carefully balance the considerations of power consumption, event coordination, and user interaction.
+An ideal fulfillment will carefully balance the considerations of power consumption, event coordination, and user interaction.

 ## Existing solutions and research